-Malcolm co-ordinates our Child Bereavement Network service and is most often the first person you will speak to when contacting us for support.
-Malcolm takes time to understand the background to the referral so he can offer appropriate immediate advice and, if appropriate, introduce one of our volunteer responders who can provide one-to-one support.
+Malcolm manages the delivery of Archie’s Child Bereavement Service, delivering much of our training and providing mentoring and support for our staff and volunteer team.
+Malcolm is very often the first person you will speak to when accessing our service.
+Malcolm takes time to understand the background to the referral so he can offer immediate advice and, if appropriate, he will then introduce another member of the team who can provide one-to-one support.

 Malcolm can be contacted by email [email protected]

 Kevin was a Police officer with 30 years’ experience in operational roles, crime